-Alastair Stewart OBE presents a range of news and current affairs programmes on the ITV network including The ITV Evening News, The ITV Lunchtime News and News at Ten.
+Alastair Stewart OBE has presented a range of news and current affairs programmes on the ITV network including The ITV Evening News, The ITV Lunchtime News and News at Ten.

 In April 2010, he moderated the first-ever live TV debate between the Party Leaders, ahead of the General Election.